Book Circle & Retreats

 Are you Ready to Embrace the Journey of Vulnerability and Connection?

-How to Join the Book Circle
+How to Join the Vulnerable Humanitarian Circle of Practice

 Receive a free chapter of The Vulnerable Humanitarian and a 25% discount code to buy the book, when you sign up to my newsletter